nickdnk/gatewayapi-php/readme.md

 [![Coverage Status](https://coveralls.io/repos/github/nickdnk/gatewayapi-php/badge.svg?branch=master)](https://coveralls.io/github/nickdnk/gatewayapi-php?branch=master)
 # GatewayAPI PHP Library

-This library will allow you to integrate the **GatewayAPI.com** API in your project using modern PHP7 and an OOP structure.
+This library will allow you to integrate the **GatewayAPI.com** API in your project using modern PHP.
 For full description of their API, error codes and so on, see: <https://gatewayapi.com/docs>.

 ### Prerequisites